Elio-Rico/webpage/content/authors/admin/_index.md

 From November 2022 to April 2023, I join the Macro Financial Division at the [Central Bank of Ireland](https://www.centralbank.ie/)  for a research internship.

+I am happy to announce that I will join the Swiss Federal Finance Administration in Mai 2023 as Head of the Public Finance Analysis and Forecasting team in Financial Statistics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_ElioBolliger.pdf" "newtab" >}}CV {{< /staticref >}}.